Article I – Name

 Article VII – Amendments

-This constitution may be amended by a three-fourths vote of the members voting at the annual meeting.
-A proposed amendment shall be distributed to all chapter presidents at least 30 days prior to the meeting.
+This constitution may be amended by a three-fourths majority vote of those present at the annual Fall meeting of the Conference who are eligible to vote.
+Any proposed amendments shall be distributed to all Conference members at least 30 days prior to the annual Fall Conference meeting.